IsaacAndela/focus-manager/README.md

 This function should be used when closing a modal dialog.

-## Licence
+## LicenSe

-Focus Manager is licenced onder the ISC licence.
-See [the licence file](LICENCE) for details.
+Focus Manager is licenSed onder the ISC licenSe.
+See [the licenSe file](LICENSE) for details.